raulalmeidatarazona/wordpress-tailwind/README.md

 ## Theme Development with Tailwind CSS

-The `monkiria` theme is configured to use Tailwind CSS.
+The `my-theme` theme is configured to use Tailwind CSS.

 1.  **Navigate to the theme directory:**

     ```bash
-    cd wp-content/themes/monkiria
+    cd wp-content/themes/my-theme
     ```

 2.  **Install Node.js dependencies:**